About the program: Managing your worries

 | Who it’s for | ||

-| Practitioner-assisted Mild symptoms, those wanting support with applying the skills in their day-to-day lives | ||
+| Practitioner-guided Mild symptoms, those wanting support with applying the skills in their day-to-day lives | ||

 | Self-guided Mild symptoms, those who would prefer to independently and gradually apply the skills in their day-to-day lives |